-As the input power increase the efficiency of both converters goes down significantly.
+As the input power increases the efficiency of both converters decrease significantly.
 For instance, when supplied from the TEG it took the Nextreme module about 25 minutes to charge the supercap to 3V while it took the LTC3108 close to 40 minutes to do the same.
 Even though the LTC3108 had a higher efficiency (almost a double) it was receiving less input power from the TEG and therefore it took longer time to charge.
-From the result LTC3108 outperformed the Nextreme-WPG-1 module in both cases.
+From the results LTC3108 outperformed the Nextreme-WPG-1 module in both cases.

 The supercap charging power was not constant.
 To calculate the efficiency of the converter the average output power was used.
 The average power was calculated first by collecting the calculation results of the rate of change of energy at the capacitor every 330ms into a set.
 The set was then observed to have a normal distribution as depicted in figure 6.
 The mean of this distribution was then taken as the average power and it was used to estimate the efficiency.
 Fig 6 (a) and (b) depict the normal distribution of the average output power when the Nextreme module was charging the supercap when the module was supplied from the dc source and the TEG respectively.
 The mean output powers were around 2.6mW for the dc source and 0.9mW for the TEG.

-Figure 6 (a) Probability distribution of output power in the Nextreme WPG-1 module when supplied from (a) dc source (b) TEG
+Figure 6 Probability distribution of output power in the Nextreme WPG-1 module when supplied from (left) dc source (right) TEG

 3.3 Results from the Characterization of the system

 The smart bolt system consists of a CC1310 low power wireless MCUs from Texas instruments and LTC3108 DC-DC boost converter.
 For this experiment the system was powered using TEG 1.
 This TEG has a very small footprint (1.5cm2) that makes it easier to fit on top of most critical fasteners.
 The CC1310 has an ARM cortex M3 CPU running with 48MHz clock.
-It also has an ARM M-0 microcontroller which runs the radio firmware.
+It also has an ARM M0 core that runs the radio firmware.
 The radio communicates with the software running on the main CPU using a shared memory interface.
 For this test, another CC1310 module was used as a receiver to record correct reception of transmitted packets.

 The energy consumed by the microcontroller was then measured (i) by varying the transmission power and the type of modulation while keeping the packet size and transmission period constant (ii) by varying the packet size and transmission period under a fixed transmission power and modulation (iii) by varying the transmission power, type of modulation and packet size under a fixed transmission period.
 In all cases the transmission frequency was 868MHz.
 All the unused GPIOs were connected to the internal pull resistor to protect current leakage.
 The device power management is handled by TI-RTOS.
-With minimal or no configuration in the application, the rtos by default invokes a target specific power policy during the idle time of the application.
-In this test, since the application, running on the Cortex M3 was utilizing only the radio and no other peripheral both CPUs switch into standby mode immediately after transmission.
+With minimal or no configuration in the application, the RTOS by default invokes a target specific power policy during the idle time of the application.
+In this test, since the application, running on the Cortex M3 was utilizing only the radio and no other peripherals both CPUs switch into standby mode immediately after transmission.
 The wakeup time of the radio was observed to be 0.9ms.